dankuck/dankuck.github.io/_posts/2017-04-29-identifiers.md

 But conceptually, it's very different.
 It's an umbrella that much of the rest of the data hangs from.

-And there are sub-content providers that have a lot more information involved.
+And there are sub-providers that have a lot more information involved.
 URL's, TTL's, and other configurations.
 That should have been a clue.
-But I went ahead and identified `content_providers` and the sub-content providers by name.
+But I went ahead and identified `content_providers` and the sub-providers by name.

 The trouble came to light after the whole thing was built and the product team said "Let's make the name field editable."
 Sounded fine.